dorawyy/CPEN321_CMIYC/documentation/Testing_And_Code_Review.md

  PASS  tests/withoutMocks/routes/FriendRoutes.test.ts
   FriendRoutes API - No Mocks
     GET /friends/:userID - Get Friends
-      ✓ should return empty array for user with no friends (18 ms) ✓ should return friend info for user with friends (covers lines 12-16) (12 ms) ✓ should return 404 for non-existent user (5 ms) POST /friends/:userID/sendRequest/:friendEmail - Send Friend Request
+      ✓ should return empty array for user with no friends (20 ms) ✓ should return friend info for user with friends (covers lines 12-16) (12 ms) ✓ should return 404 for non-existent user (4 ms) POST /friends/:userID/sendRequest/:friendEmail - Send Friend Request
-      ✓ should send friend request successfully (12 ms) ✓ should return 400 when sending request to yourself (6 ms) ✓ should return 400 when already friends (7 ms) ✓ should return 200 when request already sent (6 ms) ✓ should return 404 for non-existent friend (5 ms) GET /friends/:userID/friendRequests - Get Friend Requests
+      ✓ should send friend request successfully (12 ms) ✓ should return 400 when sending request to yourself (7 ms) ✓ should return 400 when already friends (10 ms) ✓ should return 200 when request already sent (9 ms) ✓ should return 404 for non-existent friend (4 ms) GET /friends/:userID/friendRequests - Get Friend Requests
-      ✓ should return friend requests for user (7 ms) ✓ should return 404 for non-existent user (3 ms) POST /friends/:userID/acceptRequest/:friendID - Accept Friend Request
+      ✓ should return friend requests for user (8 ms) ✓ should return 404 for non-existent user (4 ms) POST /friends/:userID/acceptRequest/:friendID - Accept Friend Request
-      ✓ should accept friend request successfully (12 ms) ✓ should return 400 for non-existent friend request (5 ms) ✓ should return 404 for non-existent user (5 ms) ✓ should handle database errors gracefully in acceptFriendRequest (6 ms) PUT /friends/:userID/deleteFriend/:friendID - Delete Friend
+      ✓ should accept friend request successfully (13 ms) ✓ should return 400 for non-existent friend request (5 ms) ✓ should return 404 for non-existent user (5 ms) ✓ should handle database errors gracefully in acceptFriendRequest (5 ms) PUT /friends/:userID/deleteFriend/:friendID - Delete Friend
-      ✓ should delete friend successfully (11 ms)
+      ✓ should delete friend successfully (10 ms)
       ✓ should return 404 for non-existent user or friend (4 ms) ✓ should handle database errors gracefully in deleteFriend (6 ms) POST /friends/:userID/declineRequest/:friendID - Decline Friend Request
-      ✓ should decline friend request successfully (7 ms) ✓ should return 404 for non-existent user (3 ms) ✓ should handle database errors gracefully in declineFriendRequest (3 ms)
+      ✓ should decline friend request successfully (6 ms) ✓ should return 404 for non-existent user (2 ms) ✓ should handle database errors gracefully in declineFriendRequest (3 ms)

  PASS  tests/withoutMocks/routes/PerformanceTests.test.ts
   Performance Tests - Non-functional Requirements
-    ✓ updateUserLocation should respond in under 0.5 seconds on average (54 ms) ✓ getFriends should respond in under 0.5 seconds on average (29 ms) ✓ getNotifications should respond in under 0.5 seconds on average (30 ms)
+    ✓ updateUserLocation should respond in under 0.5 seconds on average (52 ms) ✓ getFriends should respond in under 0.5 seconds on average (29 ms) ✓ getNotifications should respond in under 0.5 seconds on average (31 ms)

  PASS  tests/withoutMocks/routes/NotificationRoutes.test.ts
   NotificationRoutes API - No Mocks
     PUT /fcm/:userID - Update FCM Token
       ✓ should update FCM token successfully (7 ms)
-      ✓ should return 404 for non-existent user (4 ms)
+      ✓ should return 404 for non-existent user (3 ms)
       ✓ should return 400 when FCM token is missing (2 ms) GET /notifications/:userID - Get Notifications
-      ✓ should return notification log for user (6 ms) ✓ should return 404 for non-existent user (3 ms) POST /send-event/:userID - Send Event Notification
+      ✓ should return notification log for user (4 ms) ✓ should return 404 for non-existent user (4 ms) POST /send-event/:userID - Send Event Notification
-      ✓ should send event notification to nearby friends (8 ms) ✓ should return 404 for non-existent user (4 ms) ✓ should return 400 when user has no location set (5 ms) ✓ should handle errors gracefully in sendEventNotification (9 ms)
+      ✓ should send event notification to nearby friends (7 ms) ✓ should return 404 for non-existent user (5 ms) ✓ should return 400 when user has no location set (5 ms) ✓ should handle errors gracefully in sendEventNotification (7 ms)

+ PASS  tests/withoutMocks/routes/LocationRoutes.test.ts
+  LocationRoutes API - No Mocks
+    PUT /location/:userID - Update User Location
+      ✓ should update location for existing user (8 ms) ✓ should return 404 for non-existent user (3 ms) ✓ should return validation errors for missing location data (2 ms) ✓ should return validation errors for invalid location format (3 ms)

  PASS  tests/withoutMocks/routes/UserRoutes.test.ts
   UserRoutes API - No Mocks
     POST /user - Create User Profile
-      ✓ should create a new user profile (11 ms)
+      ✓ should create a new user profile (10 ms)
-      ✓ should handle banned user appropriately (5 ms) ✓ should return existing user profile if userID exists (7 ms) ✓ should return validation errors for missing fields (4 ms) GET /user/:userID - Get All Users
+      ✓ should handle banned user appropriately (5 ms) ✓ should return existing user profile if userID exists (5 ms) ✓ should return validation errors for missing fields (3 ms) GET /user/:userID - Get All Users
-      ✓ should return all users except the requesting user (6 ms) POST /user/ban/:userID - Ban User
+      ✓ should return all users except the requesting user (5 ms) POST /user/ban/:userID - Ban User
-      ✓ should ban a user successfully (7 ms)
+      ✓ should ban a user successfully (6 ms)
       ✓ should return 404 for non-existent user (4 ms)

  PASS  tests/withoutMocks/routes/FriendErrorCoverage.test.ts